dovecot/documentation/README.md

 ***Syntax: `[[(update),tag_name]]`***

-Create a update tag based on a tag_name.
+Create an update tag based on a tag_name.

 The tag_name must be defined in `data/updates.js`.